 5. C 40.00 – Alternative treatment of the Exposure Measure (LR1)

-21. This part of the reporting collects data on an alternative treatment of derivatives, SFTs and off-balance sheet items.
+20. This part of the reporting collects data on an alternative treatment of derivatives, SFTs, off-balance sheet items, exempted public sector investments and exempted exposures to promotional loans.

-22. Institutions shall determine the “accounting balance sheet values” in LR1 based on the applicable accounting framework in accordance with Article 4(1)(77) of the CRR.
+21. Institutions shall determine the “accounting balance sheet values” in LR1 based on the applicable accounting framework in accordance with point (77) of Article 4(1) CRR.
 “Accounting value assuming no netting or other CRM” refers to the accounting balance sheet value not taking into account any effects of netting or other credit risk mitigation.

-23. Apart from {250;120} and {260;120}, institutions shall report LR1 as if the exemptions referred to in LRCalc cells {050;010}, {080;010}, {100;010}, {120;010}, {220;010}, {250;010} and {260;010} did not apply.
+22. Institutions shall report LR1 items as if the items with a negative sign in the LRCalc template (for example exemptions/deductions) in accordance with the sign convention in paragraph 9 of Part I of this Annex, except rows {0270;0010} {0280;0010}, did not apply.

+23. {r0410;c0010} in template 40.00 shall only be reported by:

+large institutions which are either G-SIIs or have issued securities that are admitted to trading on a regulated market with a semi-annual frequency,

+large institutions other than G-SIIs that are not-listed institutions with an annual frequency,

+other institutions than large institutions and small and non-complex institutions, which have issued securities that are admitted to trading on a regulated with an annual frequency.